 Tip: Be careful when edging around rocks, mailboxes or other obstacles to avoid damaging the blade.

 A string trimmer can be used to edge a lawn or maintain it.
 Here’s how to keep lawn edges neat:

 - Start using your string trimmer to slowly edge the border of your yard, following the existing lawn outline.
 If there’s no clear outline established, follow the path of your driveway, sidewalk or walkway.

 - Focus on grass that has overgrown onto the sidewalk and/or driveway.

 - Tread more carefully or use a lower speed around curved areas and near flower beds or stone pavers.

 - Make sure to wear gloves to protect your hands and safety glasses to guard your eyes.
 If you are sensitive to grass, pollen and other landscape debris, wear a face mask to shield your nose and mouth as well.

-- A simple assortment of rose bushes and evergreen shrubbery is a great start for anyone interested in edging a lawn.
+Tip: A compatible assortment of evergreen shrubbery is a great way to create edging for a lawn.

-- The frequency depends on the time of year, the size of your lawn and how often you fertilize it.
+- How often you’ll need to mow and tidy the edges depends on the time of year, the size of your lawn and how often you fertilize.

 - Fortunately, edging a lawn is less time-consuming after the initial trim.
-Start with weekly touch ups to see how quickly it grows, then adjust your schedule accordingly.
+Start with weekly touch-ups to see how quickly the grass grows and then adjust your schedule accordingly.